 Teneo has established an SD-WAN practice to fully explore all things SD-WAN and help you navigate your way through the fast-changing SD-WAN market landscape.
-We’ll help you to answer questions such as, “What is SD-WAN?” and “How can I make use of it in my global WAN architecture?” but first let’s be clear on what benefits SD-WAN can bring.
+We’ll help you to answer questions such as, “What SD-WAN option is right for me?” and “How can I achieve the best cost efficiencies and performance improvements across my global WAN architecture?”.
+But first, let’s be clear on what overall benefits SD-WAN can bring.

 What Benefits Can SD-WAN Bring?